riojosdev/100-days-of-code/log.md

 **Thoughts:** The game is now playable.
 I have added basic parts.
 It's still in the development stage.
 But I have completed the major part of the game Minimalistic style.

 **Link(s) to work**: [Disliker The Game](https://withdislike.now.sh/)

+### Day 27: May 29, 2020

+**Today's Progress**: Made the game more understanding

+**Thoughts:** Today I edited some basic things in the game.
+So that an absolute newbie can understand how the game is to be played.
+I was making it for desktop.
+I then made it to render as desktop on mobile.
+But now the desktop version makes you scroll down to view the entire content.
+I shall work on responsiveness tomorrow.

+**Link(s) to work**: [Disliker The Game](https://withdislike.now.sh/)